 "Perhaps it is too unbecoming for me," I stuttered, "I think I will change."

-"Non," Claire shook her head, "you should learn to appreciate yourself and have more self-confidence.
-It is only a small step, going out as you are, but it will help you feel better about yourself.
+"Non," Claire shook her head, "you should learn to appreciate yourself and your appearance.
+It is only a small step, going out as you are, but it will help you feel better about yourself and make you more confident.
 I promise."

 Philippe then added, "It's too late to change anyway.
 Gavin is out front waiting with the horses."